Baby Wakes Up When Putting into Bed

 This is a situation that frustrates almost every parent at some time.
 Realize first of all that this is very normal.
-It is not that you are doing anything wrong, or that something is unusual with your baby.
+It is not that you are doing anything wrong or that something is unusual with your baby.
 It is very normal for babies to wake up after they have been put down in bed asleep.

 Here are some tips that may help:

-- When baby wakes up screaming 15 minutes later, repeat the above over and over again until baby is three years old – a little humor there.
+When baby wakes up screaming 15 minutes later, repeat the above repeatedly until baby is three years old – a little humor there.
 But seriously, sometimes none of the above will work, and some babies will wake up after 15 minutes.
 This phase of nighttime parenting will pass in time as baby grows older.
 Browse through our sleep section for more information.